 Claims are made first by contacting the dealer from whom the product has been purchased.
-If such dealer is not able to resolve the problem, or they have determined that the issue at hand is a manufacturer's defect, then that dealer must contact Superior Flooring by HSL.
-Claims will only be considered for review if one of our distributors or retail stores contacts Superior Flooring in this manner.
+If such dealer is not able to resolve the problem, or they have determined that the issue at hand is a manufacturer's defect, then that dealer must contact Herwynen Sawmill Ltd. Claims will only be considered for review if an authorized Superior Flooring reseller contacts Herwynen Sawmill Ltd in this manner.

-Superior Flooring by HSL will take the action which may include refinishing, repairing, or replacing that portion of the floor for which the claim is accepted as valid.
-By making a claim against the warranty, the person claiming shall be deemed to acknowledge the right of Superior Flooring by HSL to attend the premises in which the floor is installed and remove any samples required to determine the cause and condition for which the claim has been made.
-This warranty will be null and void in the event that the product is not registered within 30 days of the purchase date.
-The limitations on liability expressed in this document shall nevertheless apply to the relationship between the end user of this product and Superior Flooring by HSL.
+By making a claim against the warranty, the person claiming shall be deemed to acknowledge the right of Herwynen Sawmill Ltd to attend the premises in which the floor is installed and remove any samples required to determine the cause and condition for which the claim has been made.